spacecakes/arboreal/readme.md

 It also uses a tiny bit of jQuery to enable smooth scrolling.
 Originally it used jQuery to fix the menu to the top after scrolling, but I replaced it with `position: sticky` because it's a cleaner (albeit not as well-supported) solution.
 The JS scrolling is still there but commented out.

 ##Responsiveness
 The site is responsive from viewports ranging from `280px` wide and up.
 The breakpoints are very few and simple and they are mostly based on `max-width` in accordance with what work for the website rather than specific devices.
 For example, the menu bar does not collapse until there's a lack of screen width, meaning it's possible to have one appearance in landscape and another in portrait on mobile—whatever works best for the current viewing conditions.
+The responsive pattern could viewed as _mostly fluid_.

 The breakpoints are: